ish-xyz/jenkins-aws-platform/README.md

 ### JClouds (not implemented in CASC yet)

-Using Jenkins functionality clouds Jenkins will be able to deploy agents on-demand and destroy them when they're not needed anymore AUTOMATICALLY.
+Using clouds, a Jenkins 2 functionality, Jenkins will be able to deploy agents on-demand and destroy them when they're not needed, **automatically**.

-You'll also be able to tell Jenkins (from the CASC configuration) which AMI use to spawn user, hence you'll be able to use MACOS, WINDOWS or LINUX instances as Jenkins agents.
+You'll also be able to tell Jenkins (from the CASC configuration) which AMI use to spawn user, hence you'll be able to use MacOs, Windows, or Linux instances as Jenkins agents.

+Through CASC you can also ensure that a minimum of X agents will always be alive.

+The Jenkins Clouds is configured here: $URL
 <br><br><br>